hiendang7613vulcan/test_01/Meeting_d375n4rj1goc739ba4jg.md

 ### ⚠️ Issue 1

 **Issue**
-Birdcage relocation or removal remains unresolved; progress to be reviewed at the next house meeting.
+Birdcage storage or removal remains unresolved; progress to be reviewed at the next house meeting.

-- **Owner:** Charlotte
+- **Owner:** Charlotte and Jordan*
-- **Blocking Factor:** Pending action or decision by Charlotte and Jordan
+- **Blocking Factor:** Pending action or decision on storage/removal.
 - **Review Date / Check-in:** Next house meeting (date not specified)

 ---